 Unmasking The Idea Of Ghost Kitchens

 There are many different examples that we can consider to understand the business model of a Ghost Kitchen!
-One such model is the Deliveroo Model, which is aggregator owned, which charges a commission for orders delivered from the co-working kitchens they partner.
+One such model is the Deliveroo Model, which is an aggregator owned, which charges a commission for orders delivered from the co-working kitchens they partner.

 Whereas another business model for ghost kitchen is the Kitopi Model, wherein both delivery and cooking are completely outsourced to a third party.
 The USP of ghost kitchens lies in lower operating costs and startup expenses.

 In a nutshell, ghost kitchens can have multiple business models.
-From brand-oriented cooking to third party food delivery, a ghost kitchen can use any of the flexible options available because of the absence of a physical outlet.
+From brand-oriented cooking to third-party food delivery, a ghost kitchen can use any of the flexible options available because of the absence of a physical outlet.
 From a single brand ghost kitchen to a multi-brand ghost kitchen, there are different models that a ghost kitchen can choose.

 How A Ghost Kitchen Works In General